anmolagarwalcp810/Buffer-Manager/TestCases/README.md

 **input2_join** - Binary file containing  sorted integers
 **outfile_join2** - Output binary file containing integers after join

-*Note*:- In join algorithms, for sample test case we consider BUFFER_SIZE =3 also order of integers in output file can be different.
+*Note*:- In join algorithms, for sample test cases we consider BUFFER_SIZE =3 also order of integers in output file can be different.